-You know how to tell if your dog loves you, but do you know how to tell your dog you love them right back?
-Check out these 8 ways to say ‘I love you’ to dogs so they intuitively understand.
+You may know how to tell if your dog loves you, but do you know how to tell your dog you love them back?

 Studies using MRI technology show dogs understand human language better than previously thought.
-So talking out loud to your dog isn’t as crazy as you might think.
+So holding that one-way conversation with your dog isn’t as crazy as you might think.

 2. Be a good listener